Externalized Configuration

 }

 In this setup, the presence of a single parameterized constructor implies that constructor binding should be used.
 This means that the binder will find a constructor with the parameters that you wish to have bound.
 If your class has multiple constructors, the @ConstructorBinding annotation can be used to specify which constructor to use for constructor binding.
-To opt out of constructor binding for a class with a single parameterized constructor, the constructor must be annotated with @Autowired.
+To opt out of constructor binding for a class with a single parameterized constructor, the constructor must be annotated with @Autowired or made private.
 Constructor binding can be used with records.
 Unless your record has multiple constructors, there is no need to use @ConstructorBinding.

 Nested members of a constructor bound class (such as Security in the example above) will also be bound through their constructor.